Learn All About Your Pressure Canner

 Weight for a Weighted Gauge Pressure Canner

-Check this page for more on how to know what weight you’ll need.
+Check this page for more on how to know what weight you’ll need for your altitude.

 The style of weights that I show here on the right consists of the base and metal rings.
 This is what comes with a Presto pressure canner.
 The base and plastic tip without the rings will indicate 5 pounds of pressure, the base with one ring will indicate 10 pounds of pressure, and the base with two rings will indicate 15 pounds of pressure.
 Add rings according to your required pressure.